Industry news

 Supporting the Broader Tourism Economy

-Over 90% of visitor-paid tourism taxes directly support Town services and workforce housing through TOT and Measure K. A stable and competitive lodging market is essential to maintaining that funding.
+Over 90% of visitor-paid tourism funds directly support Town services and workforce housing through TOT and Measure K. A stable and competitive lodging market is essential to maintaining that funding.

 The rate adjustment followed public presentation, Council deliberation, and a formal public comment process before unanimous approval on February 10, 2026.